react-static/react-static/README.md

       // whether this is a production build or not.
 This function
       // should resolve any data the route needs to render eg. blog
       // posts, API data, etc.

-      nofollow: false, // used to generate the sitemap.xml
-      noindex: false, // used to generate the sitemap.xml }],
+      noindex: false, // Optional.
+Defaults to `false`.
+If `true`, will exclude this route from the sitemap XML
+      permalink: '', // Optional.
+If not set, will default to (siteRoot + path)
+      changeFreq: 60000, // Optional.
+      lastModified: '', // Optional.
+String('YYYY-MM-DD')
+      priority: 0.5 // Optional.
+    }],
   }],